.jpg)

 WOULD YOU LIKE TO VOLUNTEER YOUR SKILLS?

-If you are a Kai Makani resident and would like to help the community with your special skills or interests, please notify the Site Manager.
+If you are a Kai Makani resident and would like to help the community with your special skills or interests, please contact the Site Manager.
+Currently we are looking for Residents who would like to be on the Kai Makani Landscape Committee.